s2dd/Stratum2-Design-Document/README.md

 Component Clusters shown is reused fully in waterfall of incoming message / outgoing message flow.

-To the degree that the Proxy itself is used for creating a Pool.
+To the degree that the S2Proxy itself is used for creating a S2Pool.

 ![alt text](/assets/S2_plus_accounting_transp_2.png "Proxy Accounting Pool")